pdsink/pdsink/docs/README.md

 These can be achieved through class inheritance and by updating properties in the constructor.

-Additionally, you are not forced to use built-in drivers.
-You can clone them to modify as needed or even create new ones to support different hardware or RTOS.
+You don’t have to use the built-in drivers.
+You can clone and tweak them, or write your own to support different hardware or RTOS.

 ### Device Policy Manager